-The same process applies for partial refunds.
-The amount you are debited (and fees Square refunds) will be proportional to the partial refund amount requested.
+Partial Refunds: The same process applies to partial refunds.
+The amount you are debited and fees Square refunds will be proportional to the partial refund amount requested.

-You will receive email notifications once a refund is requested as well as when a refund is completed.
+You will receive email notifications once a refund is requested as well as when a refund completes.